Thyroid surgery

 Operation at Amsel Clinic

-It is performed under general anesthesia and involves a small incision on the front of the neck above the collarbones.
+Operation is performed under general anesthesia.
+A small incision is done on the front of the neck above the collarbones.
 The surgeon removes part or all of the thyroid gland.
-If necessary, also removes lymph nodes or other nearby tissues.
-The surgical wound is always closed with a self-dissolving intradermal suture.
-All removed tissues are sent for a clarifying tissue examination.
+If necessary, the surgeon also removes lymph nodes or other nearby tissues.
+The surgical wound is always closed with an absorbable intradermal suture.
+All removed tissues are sent to histological examination.

 Recovery

-Most patients can go home the same or next day.
-Recovery and wound healing are generally rapid, so patients return to work or exercise 1 to 3 weeks after surgery.
+Most patients can go home the day of the operation or the next day.
+Recovery and wound healing are generally fast and usually patients return to work or exercise 1 to 3 weeks after surgery.
 Hoarseness, swelling of the neck or discomfort when swallowing may occur during the recovery period, but these symptoms usually resolve within 4-6 weeks.

 Frequently Asked Questions

-Yes, in a large review study, the average weight gain in patients two years after thyroidectomy was 2 kg.
-There was a greater increase (5 kg) in those who had their thyroid removed for overactive thyroid, or thyrotoxicosis, and a smaller increase (1.3 kg) in those who had their thyroid removed for other reasons.
+Yes, in a large review study, two years after thyroidectomy the average weight gain was 2 kg.
+There was a greater increase in weight (5 kg) in those who had their thyroid removed for overactive thyroid, or thyrotoxicosis, and a smaller increase in weight (1.3 kg) in those who had their thyroid removed for other reasons.

 If the entire thyroid gland is removed, lifelong hormone replacement therapy with hormone level monitoring and treatment dose adjustments is always necessary.
-In the case of partial removal of the thyroid gland, hormone replacement therapy is necessary in 10 -20% of patients, so to a much lesser extent.
+In the case of partial removal of the thyroid gland, hormone replacement therapy is necessary in 10 -20% of patients.

 Specific complications may include persistent voice changes (2%) and persistent parathyroid insufficiency (2%).
 The first is caused by damage to the vocal nerve or larynx during surgery, the second by damage to the parathyroid glands.
 The risk of these complications is higher with total thyroidectomy.